five things to consider when looking for a new counsellor

 1. Identify the area you’re wanting to work on.
 While most counsellors can help you learn ways to cope with anxiety or depression, not everyone is trained to help your child deal with their anxiety, or help you find ways to cope with OCD.
 If you have survived a traumatic experience, you also want to know that your therapist has training and experience in this area.
 Knowing what you need help with helps you narrow down your search.

 RCC – Registered Clinical Counsellor.
-These people have received their Masters of Arts in Counselling Psychology or a similar degree title.
-This requires 2 years of post-graduate training.
+These therapists have received their Masters of Arts in Counselling Psychology or a similar degree title.
 They are associated with the BC Association of Clinical Counsellors and will most likely be covered by your health care benefits.

 CCC – Canadian Certified Counsellor.
-These people have also received their Masters of Arts in Counselling Psychology.
+These therapists have also received their Masters of Arts in Counselling Psychology or equivalent.
 They are registered with the Canadian Counselling and Psychotherapy Association.
 This Association is Canada wide, and requires therapists to complete a certain number of continuing education credits every 3 years to ensure they are providing you with excellent care.

-PhD – Psychologist.
-These therapist have worked the hardest out of all of us.
-They have received their Doctorate in Psychology and are governed by the College of Psychologists of BC.
-A lot of your health care benefits will say they only cover psychologists.
+R.Psych – Psychologist.
+These therapists have received their Doctorate in Psychology and are governed by the College of Psychologists of BC.
+Some of your health care benefits will say they only cover psychologists.

 3. Talk to your friends or colleagues.
 Word of mouth is quite often a great way of finding a therapist.
 Ask your friend about their counsellor, but ask questions beyond whether it worked or not.
 This could be a whole other blog post!
 Ask questions like: What did/didn’t you like about them?
 Do they make you do homework?
 Are they inclusive in the way that they talk?
 What is their office like?
 How long did you see them?
 Did you reach your goals for counselling?
 If spirituality is important to you, you might ask if the counsellor uses meditation or has a spiritual aspect to their work?

 4. Do your research!
 Google is a great tool, but it can send you down a rabbit hole if you aren’t careful.
 Some great sites to check out are bc-counsellors.org, CCPA, Psychology Today, or counsellingbc.com.
 These sites have all of the types of therapists noted above.
+However, some of those sites may also list therapists without the above mentioned credentials.
 You can search according to the issue that you are wanting help with, and the area that you live in.
 You will get a list of therapists that are available to serve you.

 Our website also provides some good basic information on each of the therapists that work out of our office.